We already live in the cyborg era

 Why subscribe?

 Many of us are trying to make sense of this unsettling new age.
 I want to contribute to that sensemaking.
 To that end, you’ll receive short despatches from the frontlines of the Anglosphere’s rapidly evolving cyborg culture, roughly once a week.
-Here’s one of those:
+And I’ll share occasional updates on my writing and other appearances elsewhere.

 About Mary Harrington